bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-The `Equippable` class contains data that tells what category of equipment it is, and what bonuses it provides to power
+The `Equippable` class contains data of what category equipment it is, and what bonuses it provides to power
 and defense.
 In this same file let's create some subclasses that represent specific equipment:

 ```typescript